insilica/ctgov-compliance-web/README.md

 nix develop
 ```

-This command will download all dependencies, setup your AWS profile onto the system,
+This command will download all dependencies and set up the development environment.

 ### File Cleanup